zyradyl-moe/archive.zyradyl.moe/_posts/2018-12-10-More-Blog-Updates.md

   * The archive page now uses a new Liquid code block.
 This is to resolve the long standing `</ul>` problem, where the code would generate trailing closing tags.
+  * HTTPS links have been enforced across the board.
+I cannot promise the site that you visit will have a valid SSL certificate, but we will certainly try to redirect the connection over SSL now.

-HTML proofer is still throwing a few errors related to my consistent use of the Introduction and Conclusion headers, but these are not actual errors.
+~~HTML proofer is still throwing a few errors related to my consistent use of the Introduction and Conclusion headers, but these are not actual errors.~~
+  * Even these errors have been fixed.
+HTMLProofer now returns a completely safe site.

 I'm also in the process of going back through previous posts and cleaning up the YAML front matter.
 While this front-matter previously had very little